Monograph: Art

-Book publishers use the term "artist monograph" to indicate books dealing with a single artist, as opposed to broader surveys of art subjects.
+Book publishers use the term "artist monograph" or "art monograph" to indicate books dealing with a single artist, as opposed to broader surveys of art subjects.

-United States Food and Drug Administration
+Film and multimedia

+The term monograph is also used for audiovisual or film documentary-type representations of a subject, often creatively expressed.
+The term "monographic film" has also been used for short fiction or animated films.

+Video or film essays on a single topic are also referred to as monographs.

+IndyVinyl, by Scottish film academic Ian Garwood, is a monographic research project focused on "vinyl records in American independent cinema between 1987 and 2018".
+It includes an 8,000-word peer-reviewed academic book chapter; video compilations; "critical montages"; and a series of social media posts, all curated on a website.
+Garwood has written that his project is "an attempt to produce a research output equivalent to an academic monograph, but incorporating video-based forms of criticism that have been popularised through online film culture".

+FDA usage

-In the context of Food and Drug Administration (FDA) regulation, monographs represent published standards by which the use of one or more substances is automatically authorized.
+In the context of Food and Drug Administration regulation, monographs represent published standards by which the use of one or more substances is automatically authorized.
 For example, the following is an excerpt from the Federal Register: "The Food and Drug Administration (FDA) is issuing a final rule in the form of a final monograph establishing conditions under which over-the-counter (OTC) sunscreen drug products are generally recognized as safe and effective and not misbranded as part of FDA's ongoing review of OTC drug products."
 Such usage has given rise to the use of the word monograph as a verb, as in "this substance has been monographed by the FDA".